-- The opportunity for people living and working in the home to process what has happened; to rebuild resilience, confidence and capacity. - The chance for homes to share their stories in a structured way to inform and shape local plans and approaches.
+• The chance for homes to share their stories in a structured way to inform and shape local plans and approaches.
 The process of telling these stories will be an important part of moving forward and led by someone who has an appreciative inquiry approach and is independent.